davidarmstronglewis/fui/README.md

             --action1-data <action1-data>    help for action1 data
     ```

-2. ready for getting user input from easy and discoverably TUI interface, like image below:
+2. Ready for getting user input from easy and discoverable TUI interface, like image below:

 ### More examples